 A carpet cleaner is just not enough as musty-smelling carpets are both unpleasant and dangerous.
 Not only do they make the room smell unpleasant, but they may also pollute the indoor air with mould spores.
 The good news is that, unless your home has been flooded, getting rid of musty smells from carpets is relatively simple.
 To neutralise odours from your carpet, simply use the KLEENZYME multi-surface cleaner and deodoriser.

 KLEENZYME is a technically advanced combination of microorganisms and soil destroying enzymes with penetrants and surfactants that produce the ultimate safe cleaner and deodoriser for all surfaces.
 It breaks down odour-causing organic matter instead of just masking it like many air fresheners are designed for.

 Step 5: Restorative Carpet Cleaning

-Carpet maintenance must be established as a scheduled program, not as a random series of reactions to soiling conditions and infrequent cleanings.
+Carpet cleaning and maintenance must be established as a scheduled program, not as a random series of reactions to soiling conditions and infrequent cleanings.
 You must tailor the design of the program to the amount of traffic and type of soiling, which may vary by area.
 Due to the higher traffic levels, entrance lobbies, elevators, and hallways will need more care than office areas.
 Food areas and entrances will require more effort due to the difficult soiling conditions.
 Consult the chart below for suggested maintenance by traffic levels.

 If you want to impress your customers, you have to ensure they feel the freshness of the very first thing they set foot on—carpets.
-First impressions can make a big difference in how your customers perceive you and your business and using a carpet cleaner let you do that.
+First impressions can make a big difference in how your customers perceive you and your business and using a carpet cleaner lets you do that.
 Don’t let a dirty carpet or floor make that impression for you.